perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 7 - Planning and Deploying Public Key Infrastructure.md

 - Revoked certificates are published in the certificate revocation list (CRL)
 - CRLs are valid only for a limited amount of time, PKI clients need to retrieve a new CRL periodically
 - Must define the CRL location along with the access path before deploying certificates

+## OCSP
+> **OSCP** - Online Certificate Status Protocol
+- An Internet protocol used for obtaining the revocation status of an X.509 digital certificate